 Using Mosquito-Repellent Plants and Oils

-If you want to keep mosquitoes away from your pool, you can use mosquito-repellent plants and oils in your yard.
-These plants and oils can help repel mosquitoes and keep them from laying their eggs in your pool.
+You can use mosquito-repellent plants and oils in your yard to keep mosquitoes away from your pool.
+These plants and oils can help repel mosquitoes and keep them from laying eggs in your pool.

 One popular plant for repelling mosquitoes is citronella.
 Citronella plants have a strong scent that mosquitoes do not like.
 You can plant citronella around your pool or use citronella oil in candles or diffusers to keep mosquitoes away.